Almost everyone who starts a new website for the first time asks this question: How long does it take before you start getting traffic to your site?

 How long does SEO take?

-This is assuming that you’re publishing high quality content consistently, and you’re out there building backlinks to those articles.
+Again, this is assuming that you’re publishing high quality content consistently, and you’re out there building backlinks to those articles.

 New sites take awhile before starting to rank in Google (usually 3 to 6 months, sometimes up to a year).